kleinschmidt/diss/outline.md

     * Vowels, or VOT?
 Or something else?

-# Acquisition in the face of nonstationarity

-* __Maybe__
+# Broader relevance of the ideal adapter

-* bit on acquisition from ideal adapter part III.
+* part III.
-* ideally, will include new modeling and data on cross-talker variability from vowels.
+* ideally, will include new modeling and data on acquisition: cross-talker variability from vowels.

 # Sensation, perception, and adaptation